June 11

 About All Clad Copper Core

 To stay ahead of their competition, All-Clad has introduced several different configurations of clad cookware over the years.
 Copper Core cookware was one of those, and has been one of All-Clad's most successful and best-selling lines.
 Its stainless-aluminum-copper-aluminum-stainless design is lightweight, responsive, and durable--as well as being one of the few copper cookware lines compatible with induction cooktops.
-Here's a diagram of All-Clad Copper Core cookware construction:

 All-Clad Copper Core Diagram